Trade Gold Trading

 = $1,000/$1000 * Percent(100)

-Because when a trader has a higher cfd leverage means that they have more percent above what's required(A.K.A.
+Because when a trader has a higher cfd leverage means that they have more percentage above what is required(A.K.A.
 More "Free CFD Margin") their open cfd transactions are less likely to get closed.
 This is the reason why traders will choose the option 100:1 for their account but according to their risk management rules, these investors will not trade above 5:1.

 These Areas are Shown on The Software Screen-Shot Below as an Example: